hermany333/ostep/README.md

 ### My Progress
 1. Read chapters 1 and 2 of the OSTEP textbook and watch the first half (the introduction) of lecture 1.
-(DONE)
+[DONE]
-2. Do initial-utitilies project [to do]
+2. Do initial-utitilies project [DONE]
+3. Watch lectures 1 through 5 and read chapters 3 through 24 of the OSTEP textbook.
+[TO DO]